5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 Things to know:

-– You cannot wear a backpack carrier in the cave.
-I used my sling and that was fine.
+• You cannot wear a backpack carrier in the cave.
+I used my sling, and that was fine—but always check, as I am not sure how strict things have become (they seem to always change!).

-– The tour is led by a tour guide and once you are in you are in (they actually lock the door behind you so people can’t sneak into the cave).
+• A tour guide leads the tour, and once you are in, you are in (they actually lock the door behind you so people can’t sneak into the cave).
 You have to stay with your group throughout the tour.

 Mammoth Cave National Park website with more information: http://www.nps.gov/maca/index.htm

-Kentucky has a lot to offer and is a great place to go to explore and relax and Mammoth Cave is our favorite National Park in Kentucky!
+Kentucky has a lot to offer and is a great place to explore and relax.
+Mammoth Cave is our favorite National Park in Kentucky!

 Cheney Farm by Mammoth Cave

 Our next stop was Chaney’s Diary Farm.
-Being from Wisconsin we see cows all the time but the tour seemed like it would be good and they had pretty inexpensive kids lunchs($6 a piece) and a park.
-Plus it sounded very family friendly (and it was!).
+Being from Wisconsin, we see cows all the time, but the tour seemed like it would be good.
+They had a pretty inexpensive kids’ lunch ($7 a piece) and a park.
+Plus, it sounded very family-friendly (and it was!).

-We figured we would give it a try.
-We are glad we did.
-The tour was about 45 minutes long with a hayride to where the cows are, then the owner talked about the cows, the kids got to pet a cow and a calf and then we got a hayride back up to the restaurant area.
+We figured we would give it a try, and we are glad we did.
+The tour was about 45 minutes long.
+It started with a hayride to the cows’ area, where the owner talked about them.
+The kids got to pet a cow and a calf, and then we got a hayride back up to the restaurant area.

-After eating lunch the kids all got an ice cream (included in the cost of the kids meal).
+After lunch, the kids all got ice cream (included in the cost of the kids’ meal).
 Then we played at the park.
-There was a bouncy pillow which was $5 extra a person.
-Melia really wanted to go so she used her birthday money to pay for everyone :).
+There was a bouncy pillow, which was $5 extra a person.
+Melia really wanted to go, so she used her birthday money to pay for everyone.

 Jumpy Pillow by Mammoth Cave National Park